matthias-bs/Bresser_Weather_Sensor_CC1101_TTN/README.md

 * RF connector
 * Antenna

+**Note: In a 868MHz LoRaWAN region, the RFM95W could probably be used to receive the weather sensor data.
+Thus, the transceiver module would be switched between FSK mode for sensor data reception and LoRaWAN mode for the uplink to The Things Network.**

 ### Antennas and RF Connectors

-The required antenna depends on the signal path between weather sensor and CC1101 reveiver or RFM95W transceiver and LoRaWAN gateway, respectively.
+The required antenna depends on the signal path between weather sensor and CC1101 receiver or RFM95W transceiver and LoRaWAN gateway, respectively.
 Some options are:
 * wire antenna
 * spring antenna (helical wire coil)
 * rubber antenna